 Fees & Rates

 We generally like to see as much transparency as possible from providers when it comes to the costs associated with their services.
-However, for a company like Easy Pay Direct that uses so many different backend processors, it’s just not practical to list every possible rate and fee.
-While the company has posted some rate information in the past, it was only the lowest available rate and didn’t reflect what most merchants actually pay for the majority of their transactions.
-Only listing the lowest rate is a common – and very misleading – sales gimmick in the processing industry, and we’re glad Easy Pay Direct has dropped it.
-This appears to have been a relatively recent change, as there are still Pricing pages on the company’s website that now re-direct to a contact form.
+However, for a company such as Easy Pay Direct that uses so many different back-end processors, it’s just not practical to list every possible rate and fee.
+The company does post some rate information, but it’s only the lowest available rate and doesn’t reflect what most merchants actually pay for the majority of their transactions.
+This is a typical drawback of the tiered pricing system, so understand that this is just the best deal you can get per swipe.

-If you’re not in the CBD oil business, you’ll have to contact Easy Pay Direct’s sales team and obtain a rate quote tailored to your business.
 The company currently advertises that interchange-plus pricing is available to all businesses, but we’re not sure if that includes high-risk companies or not.
 Be aware that most high-risk providers only offer a more expensive tiered pricing plan to their high-risk clients.
-Regardless of which pricing plan you receive, as a high-risk merchant you should expect to pay significantly higher rates than a comparable low-risk enterprise.
+Regardless of which pricing plan you receive, as a high-risk merchant, you should expect to pay significantly higher rates than a comparable low-risk enterprise.
 You can always try to negotiate a lower rate, but as a high-risk business, your negotiating power will be pretty limited unless you have a very high monthly processing volume and a long, stable processing history.

 One last bit of advice: Review your contract documents very thoroughly to determine what other fees you’ll be paying before you sign up.
-While we receive frequent complaints from merchants about providers charging “hidden” fees, the truth is that most, if not all, of these fees are disclosed in your contract documents.
+While we receive frequent complaints from merchants about providers charging “hidden” fees, the truth is that most (if not all) of them are disclosed in your contract documents.
 Poring through pages and pages of fine print is never easy, but it can save you from an unpleasant (and expensive) surprise later on.
 Fortunately, Easy Pay Direct’s fees and rates appear to be in line with industry averages for high-risk merchant account providers.
-The fact that none of the company’s 60,000+ customers has complained about them is a good indication that their prices are fair and reasonable.
+The fact that none of the company’s 60,000+ customers has complained about them is a good indication that the prices are fair and reasonable.

 Contract Length & Early Termination Fee